-Along with diet and exercise, treatment to lower cholesterol may include the B vitamin niacin combined with other drugs, such as statins.
-Niacin is available by prescription, and over-the-counter as a dietary supplement.
+Treatment to lower cholesterol may include the B vitamin niacin combined with other medicines, such as statins.
+Niacin is available by prescription.
+It is also sold over-the-counter as a dietary supplement.
 (The dietary supplement form is not recommended for lowering cholesterol.)
-Take niacin only under a doctor’s guidance.
+Take niacin only under a healthcare provider’s guidance.

-Some formulations cause skin flushing, which can be controlled by changing the dosage or time of day taken, taking niacin with food, or trying a different drug combination.
+Some forms of niacin cause skin flushing.
+This can be controlled by changing the dosage or time of day taken, taking niacin with food, or trying a different medicine combination.
 Large doses of niacin over a long time can cause liver damage.
-Because of possible side effects and potential interactions with other medicines and supplements, work closely with your doctor when taking niacin.
+There are possible side effects from niacin.
+And niacin may interact with other medicines and supplements.
+So work closely with your healthcare provider when taking niacin.

 The dietary supplement niacin should not be used to lower cholesterol.
 It is not regulated by the FDA.